jakesong16/Node-API/README.md

 ![image](https://github.com/user-attachments/assets/bbdb2a8b-8665-4d6e-937a-033a9e1336aa)
 [HttpGet] Retrieves Product by ID (or all Products), returns Location header with link to resource and the '200' status code.

-[HttpPost] Saves a new product, returns Location header with link to resource and the '200' status code. <br>
+[HttpPost] Saves a new product, returns Location header with link to resource and the '200' status code.

-[HttpPut] Updates existing product by ID, returns Location header with link to resource and the '200' status code. <br>
+[HttpPut] Updates existing product by ID, returns Location header with link to resource and the '200' status code.

-[HttpDelete] Creates a product by ID, returns Location header with link to resource and the '200' status code. <br>
+[HttpDelete] Creates a product by ID, returns Location header with link to resource and the '200' status code.

 ### MongoDB Database: